cibolabs/pixeldriller/doc/source/developer_guide.rst

     for stat_name, stat_func in user_stats:
         stats[stat_name] = stat_func(stats[STATS_ARRAYINFO], item, self.pt)

-The information passed to the user function contains everything we think a user would need to compute a statistic.
+``Pixel Driller`` passes all the information it thinks the user needs to calculate a statistic.

 ``stats[STATS_ARRAYINFO]`` is the
-:class:`pixdrill.image_reader.ArrayInfo`` object, which contains:
+:class:`pixdrill.image_reader.ArrayInfo` object, which contains:

 - the pixel data, in the ``data`` attribute
 - the asset id, in the ``asset_id`` attribute